CVE-2026-33429: CWE-203: Observable Discrepancy in parse-community parse-server

 Description

-CVE-2026-33429 is a medium severity vulnerability in parse-community's parse-server prior to versions 8.
-6. 54 and 9.
+CVE-2026-33429 is a medium severity vulnerability in parse-community's parse-server affecting versions prior to 8.
+6. 54 and between 9.
+0. 0 and 9.
 6. 0-alpha.
-43. The issue allows an attacker to subscribe to LiveQuery with a watch parameter targeting protected fields.
-Although the actual protected field values are stripped from event payloads, the presence or absence of update events leaks information about whether the protected field changed, creating a binary oracle.
-For boolean protected fields, this timing effectively reveals the field's value.
-This side-channel information disclosure can be exploited without authentication or user interaction.
+43. The flaw allows an attacker to subscribe to LiveQuery with a watch parameter on protected fields, which are normally hidden in event payloads.
+Although the protected field values are stripped, the presence or absence of update events leaks whether the protected field changed, effectively creating a binary oracle.

 AI-Powered Analysis